 and you can request to participate in this ride.

 Join us as we unveil all the secrets that make Sonoma County the best place to ride a bike.
 Spend 11 days/nights touring the beautiful hills, redwood forests, valleys, vineyards, and coastlines of Sonoma County, California.
 The ride includes multiple overnight stays in three locations: Santa Rosa, Windsor and Geyserville.
-The trip will kick off with 5 nights in Santa Rosa at the Astro “Motel,” a newly refurbished cycling-themed boutique hotel, co-owned by Giro d’Italia champion Andy Hampsten, which is equipped with a full bike shop for use by guests.
-The hotel is within walking distance to downtown Santa Rosa.
+The trip will kick off with 5 nights in Santa Rosa at the Courtyard Marriott hotel located in historic “Railroad Square.”
+The hotel is within walking distance to numerous restaurants and shops and just a short walk to the “newer” portion of downtown Santa Rosa.
 Ride options include routes to the Sonoma Valley, the Russian River Valley and the Sonoma Coast.
 We will be close to the SMART train station, which is “bike friendly,” so you can hop on the train and head to Petaluma or Marin County for a ride to the coast, redwood forests, and even over the iconic Golden Gate Bridge.
 After that, we head to Windsor for 3 nights, where additional routes in the Russian river valley and Santa Rosa plains are available.
 After that, we head further north to Geyserville for our last 3 nights where you can explore rides in the Dry Creek and Alexander Valleys or go through Knights Valley into Napa County and Calistoga.
 At each location, there are flat and rolling terrain options as well as options to take on some of the biggest climbs in California, like the deceptively named “Pine Flat.”
 In each location, participants will have opportunities to taste fine wine, local cheeses and other delicacies, and experience the County’s renowned micro-breweries, including Russian River Brewing, home of the infamous “Pliny the Elder.”

 This ride is listed as 2B, but ride options will be offered ranging from 1A to 4D or more.
 The route options on the mandatory riding days (when we move locations) can be as little as 20 miles and generally flat or rolling.
 On average, rides will be 25 to 45 miles with 1,000 to 2,500 ft of elevation.
 For most rides, the maximum grade is 10% or less, but if you want a challenge, you can tackle routes with short sections of 22% grade.
 As we will have multiple fixed locations, riders not only have the option of a variety of rides, but can opt to take a day off the bike and plan another activity like a hike, visit local museums/attractions, taste wine or beer, kayak, or zip-line.